-With each move, I soaked up what I could find around me, including a broad swath of the Christian variety: from Catholicism to Mormonism, Protestantism to Evangelism, Episcopalian to Baptist.
+With each of our moves around the country, I soaked up what I could find, including a broad swath of the Christian variety–from Catholicism to Mormonism, Protestantism to Evangelicism, Episcopalian to Baptist.

-What remains of this is a deep affinity for Palm Sunday.
+What remains of this steeping is a deep affinity for Palm Sunday.
 I’m uncertain why.
-Perhaps it was the take away.
-What child could resist holding her own palm, especially in a climate where none can be found.
+Perhaps it was the takeaway.
+What child could resist having a palm placed in her hand, especially in a climate where none can be found.

-Without a thought, I stepped into the small stone cathedral, and eagerly set down 750 pesos for one of the last beautiful bouquets of palm, accented by rosemary.
+Without a thought, I stepped into small stone chapel, and eagerly set down 750 pesos for one of the last of the beautiful bouquets of palm, accented by rosemary.

-When I exited the subway at the edge of town, I turned west to the Andes and climbed a hill toward the artesenal market.
+As I exited the subway at the edge of town, I turned west to the Andes and climbed a hill toward the artisanal market.

-There I stumbled upon another Palm Sunday celebration, in the open air, just coming to a close with a chorus of “Hosanna, Hosanna” and “Amen, amen, amen, amen, amen.”
+There, I stumbled upon another Palm Sunday celebration, in the open air, coming to a close with a chorus of “Hosanna, Hosanna” and “Amen, amen, amen, amen, amen.”

 I joined in, and remembered what it is I loved about the feeling of this day… how Jesus arrived on a donkey, and how palms were placed on the ground to soften his way.